webecke/LakeStats/README.md

-# PowellStats
+# LakeStats

-A simple PWA to show current and historical conditions at Lake Powell in the Glen Canyon National Recreation Area in Utah and Arizona.
+A simple PWA to show current and historical conditions at various lakes run by the Bureau of Reclamation.

 ## What
 The goal is to make a simple webapp that: